Giuseppe Cuccu

 Neuroevolution

-A technique to train Neural Networks using Evolutionary Algorithms.
+A technique that trains Neural Networks models using Black-Box Optimization, typically as some form of Evolutionary Algorithms.

-This corresponds to directly search in the space of neural networks, optimizing an unrestricted scoring function which can represent the problem to arbitrary precision and complexity, in turn making Neuroevolution directly applicable to reinforcement learning control problems, as a method for Direct Policy Search.
+This corresponds to directly search in the space of neural networks, optimizing an unrestricted scoring function which can represent the problem to arbitrary precision and complexity.
+This makes Neuroevolution directly applicable to Reinforcement Learning Control by means of Direct Policy Search, without the need to set up the classic Reinforcement Learning framework (i.e. states, actions, values, policies, etc.).

 ×